-The FORKS OF THE CIMARRON: EAST-MIDDLE-WEST: If chasing wild fish in small rivers is your thing, this is your place.
-At an elevation of 9600 feet, each of these rivers are located in their own high alpine valley.
-All three forks have an abundance of pocket water, small pools and riffles, all coupled with exceptional views.
+The FORKS OF THE CIMARRON: EAST-MIDDLE-WEST: If you love chasing wild fish in small rivers, this is your place.
+At an elevation of 9,600 feet, each fork is located in their own high alpine valley.
+All three have an abundance of pocket water, small pools and riffles, all coupled with exceptional views.
 Great hatches can be expected throughout the summer into September.
-These rivers are a dry fly fisherman's dream & great for Tenkara.
+These rivers are a dry fly fisherman's dream and are also great for Tenkara.

-Happening Now: It is winter up high, this time of year head to a tailwater!
+Happening Now: It's still winter up high, so during this time of year head to a tailwater.

-Big Cimarron: This section of the Cimarron is below Silver Jack Reservoir and offers several miles of uninterrupted and remote fly fishing opportunities.
-Technically this is a tail-water, but it doesn't fish like one.
-When flows are below 60 CFS, shallow Dry/Dropper rigs are the rule.
-However, within the deeper pools or higher flows, deep nymphing will produce the biggest fish.
-Casting can be tight, with lots of vegetation and limited trails along the river, be prepared to "earn it" in order to access this section.
+BIG CIMARRON: This section of the Cimarron is below Silver Jack Reservoir and offers several miles of uninterrupted and remote fly fishing opportunities.
+Technically this is a tailwater but it doesn't fish like one.
+When flows are below 60 cfs, shallow dry/dropper rigs are the rule.
+However, for the deeper pools or during higher flows, deep nymphing will produce the biggest fish.
+Casting can be tight, with lots of vegetation and limited trails along the river, so be prepared to "earn it" in order to access this section.

 Most Productive: Nymphs